MoritzFlu/vim-forcer/README.md

 See [BUILDING.md](BUILDING.md).

+## Tübix 2026

+This project was written for [Tübix 2026](https://tuebix.org).

 ## AI Assistance Disclosure

-Written with AI assistance.
-All code reviewed and tested by me before inclusion.
-Unlike certain editors, I take some responsibility for my choices.
+This project was developed with assistance from AI-powered coding tools.
+All code has been reviewed, tested, and verified before inclusion.